MicrosoftDocs/visualstudio-docs/docs/python/learning-django-in-visual-studio-step-05-django-authentication.md

 **Previous step: [Use the full Django Web Project template](learning-django-in-visual-studio-step-04-full-django-project-template.md)**

 Because authentication is a common need for web apps, the "Django Web Project" template includes a basic authentication flow.
-(The "Polls Django Web Project" template discussed in step 6 of this tutorial and includes the same flow.)
+(The "Polls Django Web Project" template discussed in step 6 of this tutorial also includes the same flow.)
 When using any of the Django project templates, Visual Studio includes all the necessary modules for authentication in the Django project's `settings.py`.

 In this step you learn:

 > [!div class="checklist"]
 > - How to use the authentication flow provided in the Visual Studio templates (step 5-1)

-TODO's: add source control steps, add Q&A

 ## Step 5-1: Use the authentication flow